Mohammed-Bahr/DS-Algorithms/README.md

 Acknowledgements:
 - Many algorithm ideas and implementations are adapted from standard textbooks, competitive programming resources, and open educational projects.
 Individual files should contain attributions and references where appropriate.

----

-Thank you for visiting DS-Algorithms — contributions and improvements are highly appreciated.
-Happy coding and learning!